bot-app/trading/docs/strategy-customization.md

 This page explains how to customize your strategies, add new indicators and set up trading rules.

-Please familiarize yourself with [Freqtrade basics](bot-basics.md) first, which provides overall info on how the bot operates.
+Please familiarize yourself with [Trading basics](bot-basics.md) first, which provides overall info on how the bot operates.

 ## Develop your own strategy